Found ~1930; Recognized 1968

-Since the highest ArAr age estimate for Landes would still make it younger than Caddo County, and since the cooling rate of metal is lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two source lithologies, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
+Whereas the highest ArAr age estimate for Landes would still make it younger than Caddo County, and given that the cooling rate of metal is lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two source lithologies, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
 In contrast to these meteorites, they demonstrated that the ArAr-based age of Campo del Cielo reflects resetting in a more high-temperature thermal environment, probably at a deeper burial location pre- and/or post-reassembly.

 A refinement of IAB iron CRE ages is under development through a broad cosmogenic noble gas study of silicates and metal in IAB silicated irons (Vogel and Leya, 2007).
 Data indicate a CRE age of ~200 m.y. for Landes, which was calculated based on metal 38Ar, 21Ne, and 3He, and on silicate 38Ar; the lower CRE age obtained for Landes based on silicate 3He and 21Ne might indicate loss of cosmogenic He and Ne (Vogel and Leya, 2008).
 Their studies revealed a pre-atmospheric diameter for Landes of ~40 cm.
 The Landes specimen shown above is a 27.1 g etched partial slice.